GLOBAL MARKETS-Stocks reboot after tech problems, Q1 losses loom

 It has however had its best quarter since early 2015, and not only against a dollar which is locked in its worst run since the financial crisis, but also versus the euro .

-In commodities, U.S. crude futures rose 0.4 percent to $64.64 a barrel, partly recovering after dropping 1 percent the previous day when data showed U.S. crude inventories unexpectedly rose last week.
+In commodities, U.S. crude futures slipped 0.2 percent to $64.28 a barrel after dropping 1 percent the previous day when data showed U.S. crude inventories unexpectedly rose last week.

-Brent climbed 0.3 percent to $69.73 a barrel after losing 0.8 percent on Wednesday.
-Brent has risen more than 6 percent this month with OPEC and other suppliers expected to continue withholding output for the rest of the year and potentially into 2019.
+Brent shed 0.4 percent to $69.23 a barrel after losing 0.8 percent on Wednesday.
+Brent has risen more than 6 percent this month though, with OPEC and other suppliers expected to continue withholding output for the rest of the year and potentially into 2019.

-Gold was treading water at $1,323 an ounce.
+Gold was steady at $1,323 an ounce.
 Another sign of the stress in markets is that it is set for its third straight quarterly gain.